Health Services Divisions

 Closed Saturday and Sunday

-Side entrance to gym is open for use after 5 p.m. and on Wednesdays from noon – 5 p.m.
+The side entrance to the gym is open for use after 5 pm and on Wednesdays from noon to 5 pm.

 3 Nations Wellness Center is pleased to announce that it has partnered with Nike and its Air Native line to bring Nike and N7 merchandise to our tribal community, as active lifestyles assist in preventing the onset of chronic health conditions.